adambhere/oss-review-toolkit/docs/GettingStarted.md

 Writing scan summary to [scanner-output-path]/scan-summary.yml.
 ```

-As you can see from the output the licenses detected by `ScanCode` match the licenses declared by the packages.
+As you can see from the output, the licenses detected by `ScanCode` match the licenses declared by the packages.
 This is
 because we scanned a small and well-maintained package in this example, but if you run the scan on a bigger project you
 will see that `ScanCode` often finds more licenses than are declared by the packages.